sjbylo/aba/README.md

    - OCP requires that ESXi be configured with NTP.
 - vSphere with vCenter API access.
 This is optional, you can manually boot your bar-metal machines using the ISO.
    - ESXi can also be used on its own (i.e. without vCenter).
-   - Ensure enough priviledges to vCenter, see the [documentation](https://docs.openshift.com/container-platform/4.14/installing/installing_vsphere/installing-vsphere-installer-provisioned-customizations.html#installation-vsphere-installer-infra-requirements_installing-vsphere-installer-provisioned-customizations) for more.
+   - Ensure enough privileges to vCenter, see the [documentation](https://docs.openshift.com/container-platform/4.14/installing/installing_vsphere/installing-vsphere-installer-provisioned-customizations.html#installation-vsphere-installer-infra-requirements_installing-vsphere-installer-provisioned-customizations) for more.
 - Bastion with Internet access
   - a RHEL host or VM (where Quay mirror registry can be installed).
   - Root access with sudo.